How to Choose and Pick the Right Lift Gate for Your Needs

 Meet with each company: Meet with each company and discuss your needs and show them your operation.
 Tell them the special needs that you have and get your mechanics and drivers involved to see what their concerns may be.

 Final Analysis: Have a group meeting with all parties involved.
 Lift gate manufacturer, trailer body manufacturer, refrigeration company, battery supplier, charging companies, and so on.
-Having everyone present will get an understanding on both sides what has to be done to meet your needs.
+Having everyone present will get an understanding on both sides what must be done to meet your needs.
 This will give you the best start and operation.

 Technical Service Manager